 • identifying the most cited journals and publications within a specific research field.

 The h-index captures research output based on the total number of publications of one researcher combined with the number of citations of those works, providing a focused snapshot of an individual’s research performance.
-The index works best when comparing scholars of similar career length working in the same field, and who publish in the same journal categories, since citation conventions differ widely in different fields.
+It is most useful when comparing scholars at similar career stages within the same field, as citation practices vary between disciplines.

 Finding your h-index in Scopus